Common early traits of ASD & ADHD Diagnosis

 • Difficulty with toilet training

-• Emotional sensitivity to trivial changes in daily routines
+• Emotional sensitivity to small changes in daily routines

 • Not responding to their name

-• Minimal interest in interacting with other children with a preference to play alone
+• Minimal interest in interacting with other children and a preference to play alone

 • Minimal pretend play